vanidesai/uwc/scada-rtu/README_SCADA_RTU.md

 	1. Install latest version of "gcovr" tool for coverage report generation by using command "pip install gcovr".
 	2. Install gtest (wget https://github.com/google/googletest/archive/release-1.8.0.tar.gz) libraries on host under /usr/local/ directory.
 	3. All other Pre-requisites to be installed mentioned in section # Pre-requisites Installation
-2. Follow same steps mentioned in section # Steps to compile scada-rtu , step 1 to step 4, but in "Build.test" directory of `Sourcecode\scada-rtu\SCADA-RTU-APP` instead of "Release" directory.
+2. Follow same steps mentioned in section # Steps to compile scada-rtu , step 1 to step 3, but in "Build.test" directory of `Sourcecode\scada-rtu\SCADA-RTU-APP` instead of "Release" directory.
 3. Run unit test cases
-	1. Deploy ia_etcd container with dev mode using following steps.
-		1. Run `01_pre-requisites.sh --isTLS=no  --brokerAddr="mqtt_test_container" --brokerPort="11883" --qos=1 --deployMode=IPC_DEV` script
-		2. Add `network_mode: host` option in two containers present in EdgeInsightsSoftware-v2.2-PV\IEdgeInsights\docker_setup\provision\dep\docker-compose-provision.yml file.
-		3. Run `02_provisionEIS.sh` script to deploy ia_etcd container
-	2. Go to `Sourcecode\scada-rtu\SCADA-RTU-APP\Build.test` directory and open bash terminal.
+	1. Go to `Sourcecode\scada-rtu\SCADA-RTU-APP\Build.test` directory and open bash terminal.
-	3. Follow steps 3 and 4 of `Steps to run scada-rtu executable on machine` section
+	2. Export all environment variables required for scada-rtu-test container.
+Refer environment section from scada-rtu-test service present inside docker-compose_unit_test.yml file (E.g. `export AppName="SCADA-RTU"` for exporting AppName variable likewise all other variables needed to be exported in the same terminal)
-	4. After successful compilation, run the application binary with following command, `./SCADA-RTU-TEST > SCADARTU_status.log`
+	3. After successful compilation, run the application binary with following command, `./SCADA-RTU-TEST > SCADARTU_status.log`
-	5. After successful execution of step 4, unit test log file `SCADARTU_status.log` must be generated in the same folder that is Build.test
+	4. After successful execution of step 4, unit test log file `SCADARTU_status.log` must be generated in the same folder that is Build.test
 4. Generate unit test coverage report
 	1. Go to `Sourcecode\scada-rtu\SCADA-RTU-APP\Build.test` directory and		 open bash terminal.
 	2. Run the command,